krishnaclouds/krishnaclouds.github.io/_posts/#2024-05-27-Why this Blog? copy.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Why this Blog?"
 date:   2024-05-27 17:50:13 +0530
-categories: jekyll update
+categories: blog-post
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.